Course Description: |

 This lecture-oriented course studies the theory, design, and

-implementation of text-based search engines.
-The core components
+implementation of text-based search engines, retrieval augmented

-include statistical characteristics of text, representation of
+statistical characteristics of text, several important lexical

-retrieval models, several recent neural models, and experimental
+retrieval models, several recent neural models, experimental

-software architecture components include design and implementation
+architecture components include design and implementation of

+large-scale, distributed search engines.
 This is a full-semester course.
 The graduate section (11-642) is 12 units.
 The undergraduate section (11-442) is 9 units.
 The main difference between the two sections (11-442, 11-642) is the amount of analysis, writing, and time required to complete homework assignments. |

 Learning Objectives: |